 One other powerful way to hear the voice of Jesus is through the daily recitation of the Holy Rosary https://hubpages.com/religion-philosophy/One-Hail-Mary-at-a-Time.
 Pope Pius XI once said of this most sacred of devotionals that “the Rosary is a powerful weapon to put the demons to flight and to keep oneself from sin.
 If you desire peace in your hearts, in your homes, and in your country, assemble each evening to recite the Rosary.
 Let not even one day pass without saying it, no matter how burdened you may be with many cares and labors.”

-Saint Louis de Montfort ~ I’ve come to realize that it’s virtually impossible to write about the Rosary without quoting this great Saint ~ points out that “never will anyone who says the Rosary every day become a formal heretic or be led astray by the devil.”
+Saint Louis de Montfort, of whom I have come to realize is virtually impossible not to quote whenever writing about the Rosary, boldly states that “Never will anyone who says the Rosary every day become a formal heretic or be led astray by the devil.”
 Praying the Rosary, plain and simple, keeps us living in truth.
-It keeps our ear tuned to the one true faith, a faith rooted in Jesus, our only true path to the Father (John 14:6).
+It keeps our ears tuned to the one true faith, a faith rooted in Jesus, our only true path to the Father (John 14:6).

 “Lord, recline our ear to your voice, the voice of truth, so that we may come to know you, love you and serve you in profound and life saving ways.” ~ Amen